The Shield of Nationality:

 Co-editor with Richard M. Locke, available here.
 For more information, see MIT Press or MIT PIE: Production in the Innovation Economy.
 See also the companion book by Suzanne Berger, Making in America.

-12. "How Government Reactions to Violence Worsen Social Welfare: Evidence from Peru." (with Renard Sexton and Michael G. Findley) Accepted, American Journal of Political Science.
+12. "How Government Reactions to Violence Worsen Social Welfare: Evidence from Peru." (with Renard Sexton and Michael G. Findley) Forthcoming, American Journal of Political Science.
 [Appendix]

 11. "Contingent Advantage?
-Sovereign Borrowing, Democratic Institutions, and Global Capital Cycles." with Cameron Ballard-Rosa and Layna Mosley) Accepted, British Journal of Political Science.
+Sovereign Borrowing, Democratic Institutions, and Global Capital Cycles." with Cameron Ballard-Rosa and Layna Mosley) Forthcoming, British Journal of Political Science.

 10. "International Law, Territorial Disputes, and Foreign Direct Investment." (with David B. Carter and Paul Huth) Forthcoming, International Studies Quarterly.
 [Appendix]

 9. "Sovereignty, Law, and Finance: Evidence from American Indian Reservations."
 Quarterly Journal of Political Science 14(4): 405-436.
 2017.
 [Online Appendix and Replication Files]

 8. "The Political Economy of US Territories and Indian Country."
 PS: Political Science & Politics 50(2): 510-514.
 2017.